patreeceeo/dreamt.js/README.md

 ### Example

-The code below is just meant to be illustrative, it is not _necessary_ a functioning program.
+The code below is just meant to be illustrative, it is not _necessarily_ a functioning program.

 ```javascript.jsx
 /* GolfBall.jsx */